The Correct Name For Ccl4 Is

 The importance of IUPAC nomenclature extends beyond mere academic pedantry.
 It serves several critical functions:

-• Unambiguous Communication: IUPAC names ensure that chemists worldwide can understand precisely which compound is being discussed, regardless of their native language or regional naming conventions.
+• Unambiguous Communication: IUPAC names make sure chemists worldwide can understand precisely which compound is being discussed, regardless of their native language or regional naming conventions.

 • Database Indexing: Chemical databases rely on systematic nomenclature for efficient searching and retrieval of information.